 - salt & pepper to taste

-Heat a large skillet over medium-high heat and add oil.
-Season chicken with 1/2 teaspoon of salt and garlic powder.
+- Heat a large skillet over medium-high heat and add oil.
+Season chicken with salt, garlic powder, and paprika.
 Add chicken to skillet and cook for 5-8 minutes per side, until chicken is done.
 Let cool and slice.